-The office kitchen can be a disgusting place.
-Here are 8 golden rules for office kitchen hygiene that will help you avoid disgusting kitchen habits.
+The office kitchen can quickly become an unhygienic and unpleasant space.
+Here are 8 golden rules for office kitchen hygiene that will help you avoid unpleasant kitchen habits.

 Office kitchens are one of the most frequented areas in the common office space, I’d say second to the office bathroom.
 This usually brings about some challenges related to kitchen etiquette, which shouldn’t be a surprise given that many of us come from different backgrounds.
 In a previous blog, ‘5 Tips for sharing a communal kitchen’ we have spoken about tips on how to share communal kitchens without causing unnecessary conflict.
 I’ve decided to expand on this thinking by offering 8 golden rules to avoid disgusting habits.